rackerlabs/rackspace-how-to/content/cloud-files/accelerating-wordpress-with-cloud-files-cdn-and-the-w3-total-cache-plugin.md

 product_url: cloud-files
 ---

-You can enhance your WordPress blog by Rackspace content delivery network (CDN) technology to display content to users faster and more efficiently.
+You can enhance your WordPress blog with Rackspace content delivery network (CDN) technology to display content to users faster and more efficiently.
 You can distribute common files or content such as CSS, JavaScript, images, videos and much more through a CDN, which serves the content from the closest edge server to the end user.

 The following steps are best practices and have been tested and verified to optimize performance on a default installation of WordPress with the default theme.

-This process was last tested using WordPress version 3.8 and W3 Total Cache plugin version 0.9.3.
+**Note:** This process was last tested using WordPress version 3.8 and W3 Total Cache plugin version 0.9.3.

 **Note:** This article assumes that you have already completed the installation of your WordPress website and database.
 If you have not completed this, go